-Ancient Lake Farms (ALF) is seeking a major use permit to obtain one A-Type 3 "Outdoor" License and an a Type 13 Self-Transport Distribution License from the County of Lake Community Development Department to allow a total of 43,560 ft of commercial cannabis canopy area, with a total of 49,160 ft of cultivation area at 23095 Jerusalem Grade Road, Middletown, CA on Lake County APN 013-015-44.
-This project is being proposed with a total of 4 contiguous properties (APNS: 013-015-44, 46, 47 and 48) in order to allow collocation/clustering of permits, however as currently proposed the entire project will only take place on APN 013-015-44.
-Any mention of the project parcel or project property beyond this point will only describe APN 013-015-44 unless specifically noted.
+Raven Hill Gardens (RHG) is seeking a major use permit to obtain one A-Type 3 "Outdoor" License, one A-Type 3B "Mixed-Light" License, one A-Type 1C "Specialty Cottage" License and a Type 13 Self-Transport Distribution License from the County of Lake Community Development Department to allow a total of 75,360 ft2 of commercial cannabis canopy area, with a total of 66,960 ft2 of cultivation area at 1020 Junction Plaza, Clearlake, CA on Lake County APN 010-055-45.
 The proposed cultivation method is via an above grade organic soil mixture in hardware cloth planting beds with drip irrigation systems.
 The proposed cultivation area is surrounded by a 6-foot tall chain link fence with privacy mesh coverings.
-Proposed ancillary facilities include three 200 s.f. storage sheds, four 2,500-gallon water tanks (one being steel/fiberglass for fire suppression) and a 5,000 s.f.
-Processing Facility in Phase 2 (see Site Plans).
-Agricultural chemicals associated with cannabis cultivation (fertilizers, pesticides, and petroleum products) will be stored within the secure proposed 200 ft storage area, until the processing facility is built in the future.
+The total area to be occupied and/or disturbed by the proposed cannabis cultivation operation, including the greenhouses, processing facility, immature plant greenhouse and storage area is 75,360 ft2.
+Proposed ancillary facilities include a 5,000 s.f.
+Processing Facility, a 48' x 300' greenhouse, a 30' x 300' greenhouse, a 30' x 100' immature plant greenhouse, a 400 s.f. storage area, and two 5,000gallon water storage tanks (steel or fiber glass), (see Site Plan).
+Agricultural chemicals associated with cannabis cultivation (fertilizers, pesticides, and petroleum products) will be stored within the secure proposed Processing Facility and 400 ft2 storage area.
+The greenhouses will be composed of galvanized steel frame structures with 6 mil polyethylene film coverings and polycarbonate covered end walls.
 The proposed processing building will contain cannabis processing activities such as drying, trimming, curing, and packaging.
-The project properties do currently contain an existing permitted home on APN 013-015-47 which is southwest of the cultivation site.
+The project site does currently contain an existing permitted manufactured home to the west of the cultivation site.
 There are no off-site residences within 200 feet of the cultivation site.

-The current owners of the property are Robert Nothnagle and Kimberly Kent who are also the applicants and project managers who will operate the entity Ancient Lake Farms.
-The total acreage of the all the parcel is 20 acres (4.90 + 4.72 + 5.59 + 4.79).
+The current owner of the property is Tim Finley and the applicant is the project manager, Rebecca Herbert, who operates the entity Raven Hill Gardens.
+The total acreage of the parcel is 49.51 acres.
 The project parcel is zoned RL; Rural Lands.
-The parcel is located roughly 10 miles to the East of the intersection of Highway 29 and Spruce Grove Rd in Hidden Valley.
-The parcel lies within the 8-digit HU (Sub basin): Upper Putah Creek, Soda Creek Watershed (HUC10).
-Just South of the parcels is Gunther Creek, an Intermittent Class II watercourse indicated on the NHD map layer utilized by California resource agencies via CNDDB and the Federal NWI map layer, which flows along the southern boundary before entering Soda Creek.
-The Biological Assessment did further outline 2 seasonal Class III watercourses that flow from North to South between the 4 parcels.
+The parcel is located less than a mile to the East of Highway 53 and north of the City of Clearlake.
+The parcel lies within the 8-digit HU (Sub basin): Kelsey Creek-Clear Lake, Burns Valley-Frontal Clear Lake Watershed (HUC10).
+There are two unnamed ephemeral Class III watercourses indicated on the NHD map layer utilized by California resource agencies via CNDDB and the Federal NWI map layer, which flow from the northeast end of the Project property to the southwest into another creek before entering Burns Valley Stream.
+These 2 unnamed ephemeral Class III watercourses flow along the northern and southern valleys of the property.
 The cannabis cultivation area will be setback a minimum of 100 feet from the top of the bank of any bodies of water.
 There are no other surface water bodies on the Project property.
 There will be no surface water diversions with this project.